Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Method

-Then, the second smallest eigenvector $\mathbf{y}_1$ is obtained from the solution of~\equref{eq:eigenvector}, which can be viewed as an enhanced attention map.
+Then, the second smallest eigenvector $\mathbf{y}_1$ is obtained from the solution of~\equref{eq:eigenvector}, which can be viewed as \textit{an enhanced attention map}.
 When the splitting threshold is set to $\overline{\mathbf{y}_1} = \frac{1}{N} \sum_i \mathbf{y}_1^i$, $\mathbf{y}_1$ can be effectively divided into background and foreground.
-To determine which side corresponds to the foreground, we analyze the distribution of $\mathbf{y}_1$ on the ImageNet~\cite{ImageNet} and COCO~\cite{COCO} datasets and adopt two criteria: \textit{1)} The foreground set should include fewer than three of the four corners of the image, based on the object-centric prior~\cite{BiasNCut}, which is also used in MaskCut. \textit{2)} When $|\max(\mathbf{y}_1)| < |\min(\mathbf{y}_1)|$, this follows the same setting as TokenCut.
-If either of the above conditions is satisfied (with condition 1 taking priority), the eigenvector used for mask partitioning $\mathbf{v}$ is set to $-\mathbf{y}_1$; otherwise, it is set to $\mathbf{y}_1$.
-Finally, elements in $\mathbf{v}$ greater than the split point are considered foreground, while those below are regarded as background.
+To determine which group corresponds to the foreground, we examine the distribution of $\mathbf{y}_1$ on the ImageNet~\citep{ImageNet} and COCO~\citep{COCO} datasets, using criteria similar to MaskCut: \textit{1)} The foreground set contains fewer than three of the four image corners, an idea inspired by the object-centric prior~\citep{BiasNCut}. \textit{2)} $|\max(\mathbf{y}_1)| > |\min(\mathbf{y}_1)|$.
+If either of these conditions is not satisfied (with condition 1 taking priority), the feature vector $\mathbf{v}$ used for mask partitioning is set to $-\mathbf{y}_1$; otherwise, it is set to $\mathbf{y}_1$.
+Finally, the groups in $\mathbf{v}$ with values greater than the partition point are regarded as foreground, while those with smaller values are regarded as background.

-Existing methods have paved the way for our research, but the following limitations remain urgent to address: \textit{1)} Instead of refining masks during the NCut stage, they rely on CRF~\cite{CRF} in the post-processing step. \textit{2)} The maximum number of detectable objects per image is often unsatisfactory. \textit{3)} They are generally time-consuming when handling multiple objects.
+Existing methods have paved the way for our research, but the \textit{following limitations} remain urgent to address: \textit{1)} Masks are not refined at the NCut stage. \textit{2)} Predicted masks are prone to errors. \textit{3)} Processing multiple targets is relatively time-consuming.